dmliao/amorphous/now.md

 ---

 If you're looking for my work, [here are some games I've made](http://amorphous.itch.io).
 If you want to know more about what I'm learning, [click here to read my mailing list](https://tinyletter.com/amorphous).
-Eventually, it may become a blog.

 The idea of the `/now` page is from [Derek Sivers](https://sivers.org/nowff).